NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 - \Homes are assumed to not be Weatherization Assistance Program (WAP) qualified and not ENERGY STAR certified.

 - \Climate zones 7AK and 8AK are averages of 6A and 6B.

+- \ResStock models multi-family and SFA units with the unit total air leakage type.
+The unit total air leakage assume that some of the sampled ACH50 value goes to neighboring units.
+The model infiltration value to the exterior is a smaller infiltration value that what is sampled and is adjusted by the ratio of exterior envelope surface area to total envelope surface area.
+The modeled infiltration to the exterior is reported in the results.

 - \For Alaska, we are using a field in ARIS that lumps muti-family 2-4 units and multi-family 5+ units buildings together.
 Data from the American Community Survey is used to distribute the between these two building types.